JermellB/restagraph/docs/Demo_session.md

 Restagraph should now be listening on `http://192.0.2.1:4950/` so you should be able to upload the Movies subschema with the following command:

     $ curl -X POST --data-urlencode schema@schemas/movies_demo.json http://192.0.2.1:4950/schema/v1
+    Created

 This demonstrates one of Restagraph's features: you can augment the schema and API at any time, by uploading more definitions.

 If you want to check the schema at any point, you can request the whole thing and use `jq` to make it human-readable:

     $ curl -s http://192.0.2.1:4950/schema/v1 | jq .

+I've left out the response to this because it's 353 lines long.

 Remember to include the trailing dot.
 If you're curious about why I make a point about human-readability, try that request again _without_ piping it through `jq`.